Dunwoody council denies application for home physical therapy business

 The Dunwoody City Council voted unanimously Jan.
 23 to deny a resident’s request to open a home physical therapy business in his home in the Dunwoody North neighborhood.

-Rhett Roberson, who lives at 2346 Brookhurst Drive, asked the City Council to approve a special land use permit to allow him to home a physical therapy clinic in his basement.
+Rhett Roberson, who lives at 2346 Brookhurst Drive, asked the City Council to approve a special land use permit to allow him to open a home a physical therapy clinic in his basement.

 Councilmember John Heneghan made the motion to deny because he said Roberson’s business is considered a medical facility according to city code and is prohibited from being located in residential neighborhoods.
 Heneghan said allowing a business to be located in a residential neighborhood was inconsistent with the city’s comprehensive plan and should not be located in a suburban setting.

-“This SLUP is inconsistent with the policies of our land use plan and I will not vote to approve,” Heneghan said.
+“This SLUP is inconsistent with the policies of our land use plan and I will not vote to approve,” Heneghan said in prepared lengthy statement (attached below).

 Roberson’s business is considered a Type B business under city code, meaning customers are allowed to travel and visit his home for services.
 There are numerous Type A home businesses in residential neighborhoods which allow for only one staff member and no visitors to homes.